Saturday, July 22, 2017

 - A woman is found dead in a puddle of blood.

 - Someone is shot outside a hotel.

-I went in not knowing what to expect with Personal Shopper and I came out enjoying this film.
-This is a movie that spends the entire time with Kristen Stewart's character Maureen so if you aren't a fan of her, you will probably hate this film.
-The movie is held together by a fantastic leading performance by Kristen Stewart, the film looks gorgeous and the mood is eerie.
-Where the movie does falter is that the pace is at times a bit slow, we have a few dodgy uses of CGI and scenes that felt more like goofs.
-Still, this is a film that continues to show me how talented Kristen Stewart is an actress and that she can carry an entire film.
+I went in not knowing what to expect with Personal Shopper, and I came out enjoying this film.
+This is a movie that spends the entire time with Kristen Stewart's character Maureen, so if you aren't a fan of her, you will probably hate this film.
+The movie is held together by a fantastic leading performance by Kristen Stewart, the film looks gorgeous, and the mood is eerie.
+Where the movie does falter is that the pace is at times really slow, we have a few dodgy uses of CGI and scenes that felt more like goofs.
+Still, this is a film that continues to show me how talented Kristen Stewart is an actress and that she can carry an entire movie.